frosch123/bananas2/docs/data.md

 * Curators: People who assist projects owners with sorting/categorising content to make navigating Bananas a pleasant experience.
 * Regular users: When you join Bananas, you get this role.
 * Banned user: You get this role, when you leave Bananas.
-* Annonymous: This role is for the annonymous user, someone who did not login.
+* Anonymous: This role is for the anonymous user, someone who did not login.

 Project-specific roles: